-In the present paper, we derive classification results for distributional solutions for a much larger class of equations involving operators of the type (\ref{eq:general-operator}) which may be anisotropic and nonsymmetric and do not have explicit Poisson kernel representations.
+In the present paper, we derive classification results for distributional solutions for a large class of equations involving operators of the type (\ref{eq:general-operator}) which may be anisotropic and nonsymmetric and do not have explicit Poisson kernel representations.
+As it is common by now, we refer to theorems of this type as Liouville theorems, since they generalize Liouville's classical theorem mentioned above.
 We will be concerned with signed Radon measures $\nu$ on $\R^N$ satisfying (\ref{eq:general-integral-assumption}) and, for some $s \ge 0$, the following decay assumption:

 Note that in the case of absolutely continuous measures given by $d \nu(y)= \kappa(y)dy$ with a function $\kappa \in L^1_{loc}(\R^N)$, assumptions (\ref{eq:general-integral-assumption}) and $(D_s)$ are satisfied if \be \int_{B_1(0)} |y|^2 |\kappa(y)|\,dy <\infty \qquad \text{and}\qquad |\kappa(y)| = O(|y|^{-N-2s}) \qquad \text{as $|x| \to \infty$.} \ee For a given real number $s \ge 0$, we shall see in Section~\ref{sec:proof-main-result} below that (\ref{eq:general-integral-assumption}) and $(D_s)$ imply the estimate (\ref{eq:-phi-simple-estimate}), and obviously (\ref{eq:-phi-simple-estimate}) remains true if $\nu$ is replaced by the reflected Radon measure $\ti{\nu}$ given by